ordpool-space/cat21/HOWTO.md

 ![Screenshot](assets/screenshot-ordpool-search.png)

 Here you can see all details of your transaction and the cat artwork!
-Congratulations you minted your first CAT-21 asset and brought a bit more fun and joy to the Bitcoin universe!
+Congratulations you minted your first CAT-21 ordinal and brought a bit more fun and joy to the Bitcoin universe!